Ericsson/c3-ios-sdk/README.md

 ## License

-C3Lib is available under the Apache license.
+C3Lib is available under the BSD-2 license.
 See the LICENSE file for more info.